 We’ve been a proud partner of Telethon Community Cinemas since 2010.
 We caught up with founder, Ken Gibbons to learn about the history of the cinemas and the role they play in supporting children in WA.

 The founding of Perth’s most affordable outdoor cinema experience.

-After taking a break between running his own business, and looking for a new opportunity to pursue in the fundraising space, Ken ventured to one of Perth’s outdoor cinemas (at the time) and found the experience less than ideal.
+After running his own business, and looking for an opportunity to pursue in the fundraising space, Ken Gibbons visited one of Perth’s outdoor cinemas and found the experience to be less than ideal.

-Coming from an involvement in the cinematic industry during his university years, and combining his interest in fundraising initiatives, he decided to combine both his interests into a new experience, Movies by Burswood Inc., which later became Telethon Community Cinemas.
+Ken had been involved in the cinema industry when he was at university, and held a passion for fundraising.
+He decided to combine his interests into a new experience, Movies by Burswood Inc..
+It would later become Telethon Community Cinemas.

 “As a kid with a stutter, like a lot of people going through the same sort of process, I went through hard times at school, so that became the reason or the rationale of why we raised the funds.”